dansholds/grapple-comps-min/content/posts/15118-2024-san-antonio-grappling-championship.md

 .

+YOU MAY CANCEL YOUR REGISTRATION BY LOGGING IN TO YOUR SMOOTHCOMP ACCOUNT UNTIL 11-59 PM MONDAY, APRIL 1ST.

-YOU MAY EDIT YOUR REGISTRATION BY LOGGING IN TO YOUR SMOOTHCOMP ACCOUNT UNTIL SUNDAY, MARCH 3rd.
+YOU MAY EDIT YOUR REGISTRATION BY LOGGING IN TO YOUR SMOOTHCOMP ACCOUNT UNTIL WEDNESDAY, MAY 1ST.

 You may move up one weight class.
 Youth competitors may move up one skill level.
 Youth competitors may move up one age group.